FLEGT - Forest Law Enforcement, Governance & Trade FLEGT Licensed Timber - The social, environmental and economic benefits Social Forestry

 KTI grow and nurture Falcata seedlings until they are approximately 3 months old.
 In this time, the saplings are regularly watered and cared for to ensure that they grow to their optimum potential.

 The saplings are then distributed to the local community free of charge so that they may be planted by farmers.
-A Falcata tree will take 5-7 years to reach maturity and in that time the local community will utilise the trees’ canopy to grow ginger, coffee and a variety of herbs and spices that thrive in the shade of tropical environments.
+A Falcata tree will take 5-7 years to reach maturity.
+In that time, the local community will utilise the trees’ canopy to grow ginger, coffee and a variety of herbs and spices that thrive in the shade of tropical environments.

 Since 2001, the Social Forestry Plantation program has seen the distribution of over 22 million seedlings covering 22,000 hectares of land.